-A copywriter is a professional who creates written marketing materials, which can include text for advertisements, websites, brochures, social media, email marketing campaigns, and more.
-Copywriting has a distinct objective: get the audience to take action.
+In the marketing industry, the word copy refers to written content that has a distinct objective: get the audience to take action.
 Usually the goal is to put the reader on a path to becoming a paying client or customer.

-The Work of Copywriting
+The Process of Copywriting

-Research is often an integral step for copywriters.
+Research is an integral step for copywriters.
 A copywriter must be knowledgeable about the industry they’re writing about.
 And a copywriter must be familiar with the brand they are representing in order to capture the correct tone and image.
 Copywriters must also gain an understanding of prospective and existing customers.
 That means building a profile of a target demographic.

 If you hire a copywriter, be prepared to provide them with details about your industry, your brand, and your customers.
 If you started with a business plan, that can be an excellent resource for a copywriter.